 - Frequent bathing or over-cleansing: This is one of the most common causes of dry skin.
-When you wash your skin with a cleanser, body wash, or soap a little too often, it strips the outer layer of its natural moisturizing factors, i.e. its natural oils.
+When you wash your skin with a cleanser, body wash, or soap a little too often, it strips the outer layer of its natural moisturizing factors, i.e., its natural oils.
 It is thus advisable to use oil-based cleansers to deal with these frequent bouts of dry skin.
-You should also get into a habit of washing your face with an effective oil-based cleanser every night before hitting the bed.
+It would help if you also got into a habit of washing your face with an effective oil-based cleanser every night before hitting the bed.

 - Hot water showers: You may enjoy hot water showers but understand that your skin is not equipped to handle so much heat.
 Exposure to hot water is one of the leading reasons for dry skin all over the body.
 In some cases, you could also develop irritation and inflammation.
-Furthermore, it is advisable to reduce the shower time and keep it for not more than 10 minutes.
-It is also recommended to avoid rubbing the skin with a towel and instead gently pat it dry with it.
+Furthermore, it is advisable to reduce the shower time and keep it for less than 10 minutes.
+It is also recommended to avoid rubbing the skin with a towel and gently pat it dry.

-- Over-exfoliation: While exfoliation is an important step in one’s skin care routine, it may be wise to skip this step every once in a while, particularly if you have dry skin.
-However, if you need to exfoliate, make sure you replenish the lost moisture by applying lotion to your face and body soon thereafter.
+Over-exfoliation: While exfoliation is an essential step in one’s skincare routine, it may be wise to skip this step every once in a while, particularly if you have dry skin.
+However, if you need to exfoliate, make sure you replenish the lost moisture by applying lotion to your face and body soon after that.
 You can also use an oil-based moisturizer or a facial oil of your preference to keep your skin properly hydrated.

-- Medications: You may be taking medications for some or the other health problem but these medications have side effects.
+Medications: You may be taking medicines for some or other health problems, but these medications have side effects.
 Some of these medications affect skin health by drying it out.
-Medicines like retinoids or benzoyl peroxide that are used to treat blood pressure issues are known to dry out the skin or cause acne.
+Treatments like retinoids or benzoyl peroxide used to treat blood pressure issues are known to dry out the skin or cause acne.
 So it's always best to consult a doctor to know the possible side effects of medicines before consuming them.

-While these are some of the most common causes of dry skin, other reasons could be due to genes or products that are not suitable for your skin type.
-If you have extremely dry skin, use a thicker and greasier moisturizer.
-Moreover, dry skin is also a symptom of aging, which results in the natural depletion of collagen, an important protein responsible for healthy skin.
-That is why, it is advisable to include collagen-rich foods or supplements to your diet after a certain age.
+While these are some of the most common causes of dry skin, other reasons could be due to genes or products not suitable for your skin type.
+If you have dehydrated skin, use a thicker and greasier moisturizer.
+Moreover, dry skin is also a symptom of aging, which results in the natural depletion of collagen, an essential protein responsible for healthy skin.
+That is why it is advisable to include collagen-rich foods or supplements in your diet after a certain age.